divyamamgai/skope/article/README.md

 ![AST Visualization](https://raw.githubusercontent.com/divyamamgai/skope/master/article/images/fileGraph.svg?sanitize=true)

-Now we can traverse the resulting tree in a number of fashions using Acorn AST walker outlined [here](https://github.com/acornjs/acorn/tree/master/acorn-walk#interface), take time to read these methods before moving forward.
+Now we can traverse the resulting tree in a number of ways using Acorn AST walker as outlined [here](https://github.com/acornjs/acorn/tree/master/acorn-walk#interface), take time to read these methods before moving forward.
 We will be using the `ancestor` walker, which does a `simple` walk over a tree, building up an array of ancestor nodes (including the current node) and passing the resulting array to the callbacks as a second parameter.

 You can associate callback to each node type.
 As soon as the walker reaches a particular node, it fires the callback for that node with `node` and its `ancestors` as parameters.